namedwebsockets/networkwebsockets/README.md

 #### Dynamic WebSocket binding, management and service discovery ####

 Named WebSockets is a simple and powerful way to dynamically create, bind and connect WebSocket peer connections together that share the same *service name* on a local machine or over the local network.
+This is useful for a variety of peer-to-peer applications such as file sharing or multi-player gaming.

 Any web page or application on the local device can bind themselves to shared WebSocket connections by simply requesting the same *service type* (`local` or `broadcast`) and *service name* (any alphanumeric name you'd like).